 The visualisation illustrates changes in teacher behaviour before and after the occupation of the Hayward Midson Creative Precinct.
 Teachers demonstrated an increased level of classroom activities that employ a more active and responsive pedagogical orientation (interactive instruction, providing feedback, class discussion and questioning), which had a consequential effect of supporting more dynamic learning experiences.
 On the other hand, the teachers spent less time engaged in those more passive learning experiences (direct instruction and facilitation).
 As a consequence, this significant pedagogical shift saw students more engaged in their learning through creative and hands-on tasks, which require them to apply their knowledge in novel or more open-ended learning experiences that require higher-order thinking skills.

 The success of the LPTS observational metric and the unique evidence-based nature of the Churchie and University of Melbourne partnership has influenced schools nationally and internationally.
 Its success has seen the partnership grow to other schools, government bodies and industry.
 Furthermore, the LPTS observational metric is now used in schools and universities nationally and internationally as a robust metric to analyse and inform teacher practice.
-The success of the LPTS is such that the University of Melbourne is assisting Churchie to develop its functionality so that we may expand further its potential impact within and outside of the immediate Churchie community.

 The University of Melbourne

-will act as the administering organisation for the Innovative Learning Environments and Teacher Change project.
+acted as the administering organisation for the Innovative Learning Environments and Teacher Change project.
 The partner organisations range from international companies and professional bodies through to educational systems and ‘lighthouse’ schools:

 - Anglican Church Grammar School, QLD (lighthouse school)